Alice Corp. v. CLS Bank International: Majority opinion

+In the second step of analysis, the court must determine whether the patent adds to the idea "something extra" that embodies an "inventive concept."

 If there is no addition of an inventive element to the underlying abstract idea, the court should find the patent invalid under § 101.
 This means that the implementation of the idea must not be generic, conventional, or obvious, if it is to qualify for a patent.
 Ordinary and customary use of a general-purpose digital computer is insufficient, the Court said—"merely requir[ing] generic computer implementation fail[s] to transform [an] abstract idea into a patent-eligible invention."

 The ruling continued with these points: